Up for some yitnaau (hot and noisy) Chinese religious celebrations in a 245-year-old temple?

 Today, the century-old celebration in Ap Lei Chau, the former fishery village, has evolved into a major cultural festival for locals and tourists alike.
 It was inscribed as an Intangible Cultural Heritage in Hong Kong in 2014.

 Hung Shing Festival will last for about a week.
-A serious of religious rituals will be carried out in 245-year-old Hung Shing Temple, a declared monument in Hong Kong, between March 25 and April 1 for both worshippers and the public.
+A serious of religious rituals will be carried out in 245-year-old Hung Shing Temple, a declared monument in Hong Kong, between February 19 and March 6 for both worshippers and the public.
+There will also be activities around the neighborhood.

 A similar celebration takes place in the 800-year-old Ho Sheung Heung village in the New Territories, too.